The Giant Kerry Blue Schnauzer is a mix between a Kerry Blue Terrier and a Giant Schnauzer.

 He will have dark eyes that may be framed with brows.
 He will also have an agile gait and a purpose to him as he walks.

 The Giant Kerry Blue Schnauzer is likely to need moderate maintenance but does not shed that much.

 Both parent breeds are hypoallergenic, so they are good for those who suffer from allergies.

 The Giant Schnauzer parent needs trimming around the eyebrows, beard, and on the body, while the Kerry Blue Terrier parent also needs trimming, which might be best left to a professional groomer.

-The Giant Kerry Blue Schnauzer will need a regular brushing to prevent mats, but he does not a doggy odor.
+The Giant Kerry Blue Schnauzer will need regular brushing to prevent mats, but he does not a doggy odor.

 He will only need baths when absolutely necessary.
 Try to brush your dog’s teeth daily to prevent any dental issues and check ears for dirt.

 If necessary, wipe them gently with damp cotton wool.
 Nails also need to be checked to see if they need clipping.

 How Big is a Full-Grown Giant Kerry Blue Schnauzer?